johnson5005/evaluating-DNA-metabarcoding/README.md

-## Evaluating the Relative Performance of DNA Metabarcoding Sequence Classifiers
+### Evaluating and Optimizing the Performance of Software Commonly Used for the Taxonomic Classification of DNA Metabarcoding Sequence Data

 ### Rodney T. Richardson, Johan Bengtsson-Palme and Reed M. Johnson